Taewan0508/pairs_trading_strategy/README.md

-# 📈 KO–PEP Pairs Trading Strategy (Mean Reversion)
+# 📈 KO–PEP Pairs Trading Strategy (Mean Reversion) Regression Comparison
 This project implements a classic statistical arbitrage pairs trading strategy using Coca-Cola (KO) and Pepsi (PEP).
+I came across an interesting issue I faced while wokring on this project.
+I wanted to see whether if the results for pairs trading would differ if the independent and dependent variables altered.
+Ultimately, figuring out if beta (the hedge ratio) would differentiate by the change of variables.
 The strategy uses:

 - **Linear regression** to estimate the** hedge ratio (β)**